How to Set Up Microsoft Shopping Campaigns (Bing Shopping Ads) for E-Commerce Store on Shopify

-- Switch the campaign to an automatic strategy (or start from automatic strategy with Smart Shopping campaign)
+- Switch the campaign to an automatic strategy (or start from an automatic strategy with Smart Shopping campaign)

 We hope you found this article interesting and helpful.
 You can audit and optimize your ad campaigns yourself or order our services.

-If you have questions or want to share your experience on the topic, share it in comments, or use a contact form to send your question.
+If you have questions or want to share your experience on the topic, share it in the comments, or use a contact form to send your question.

 Performance Marketing Specialist working with PPC since 2016.
 Specializes in Google & Microsoft paid traffic for eCommerce & B2B projects.
 In love with analysis.
 When not launching effective PPC campaigns, she is reading about the latest eCommerce and data tracking trends.